Coronavirus (COVID-19) Resource Center

 For those appointments that cannot be postponed, options will include virtual visits through the IU Health Virtual Visit app, visits by phone, as well as in-person visits.If we do not contact you to reschedule, please plan to arrive for your appointment at your scheduled time.

 We kindly ask that patients who do not have appointments within the next 3 days to wait until closer to their appointment day before contacting us.
 If your appointment is within the next 3 days and you have questions or would like to confirm your appointment please call your doctor’s office.

-When will IU Health resume elective procedures?
+Has IU Health resumed elective procedures?

 The state of Indiana has allowed hospitals and surgery centers to resume elective surgeries.
 IU Health resumed some elective surgeries for our patients starting May 4.

 If you had an elective surgery canceled in the last few months and your physician has decided you may now safely have the surgery, you will be contacted by your physician’s office to reschedule.

 As you may understand, there are many appointments to be rescheduled, so please don’t worry if you don’t hear from us right away.
 We appreciate your patience and know that we will be calling soon.
 Some patients will need to be tested for COVID-19 prior to the procedure for their safety and the safety of the care team.